Dacia Sandero Stepway 2013-2020 review | A cheap yet rugged supermini

 Search for a Dacia Sandero Stepway on CarGurus

-The original Dacia Sandero hatchback was launched as the cheapest new car in the UK when it was launched in 2013.
+Dacia’s original Sandero hatchback was the cheapest new car in the UK when it was launched in 2013.
 But the Renault-owned Romanian brand also had a canny eye on what buyers wanted, and then, as now, it seemed that everyone wanted an SUV, or at least something that looked like an SUV.
 Which is where the Dacia Sandero Stepway comes in.

 The Stepway is a Sandero on steroids, jacked up, with a raised ride height to give it more ground clearance and with addition of some styling features that make it look more rugged.
 It's not really ready to take on rougher terrain, though, as there’s no four-wheel drive to enable it to handle anything more challenging than wet grass and a bit of mud.
 But as most 4x4 drivers never actually take their cars off-road, that lack of capability is a minor detail.